-Gen 11:10-26 The Book of Genesis lists many generations of Shem’s descendents including Terah and Abram (later called Abraham).
+Gen 11:10-26 The Book of Genesis lists many generations of Shem’s descendants including Terah and Abram (later called Abraham).

 The story then recommences nearly a thousand years after the building of the Tower of Babylonia when Abram is born in the Amorite kingdom of Mesopotamia, in c.1900BC.